paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_during_project_life_cycle.md

 *   - Wear-out failures
     - Wear-out after the specified lifetime is out of scope for this use (see {numref}`methodo_5_3_2_6` for life time extensions).
 Premature wear-out (excluding systematic failures) needs to be considered for technologies for which safe life qualification is not possible, or not fully effective.
 *   - Extrinsic failures
     - Relevant stress contributors resulting from the spacecraft environment should be considered in the prediction of random and wear-out failures.
-Explicit consideration of extrinsic failures with dedicated models is only required if the rate of occurrence of additional failure modes (e.g. destructive SEE, space debris impact) cannot be neglected when compared to the random failure rate.
+Explicit consideration of {term}`extrinsic failures <Extrinsic failure>` with dedicated models is only required if the rate of occurrence of additional failure modes (e.g. destructive SEE, space debris impact) cannot be neglected when compared to the random failure rate.
 ```

 The recommendations regarding root causes coverage are generally valid also for preliminary reliability predictions, e.g. for the Preliminary Design Review (PDR).
 However, the level of detail used in the modelling can be reduced in this context to reduce prediction efforts and to account for limited input availability in early project phases.